 “You can go fishing just about anywhere in Anchorage,” Dan Bosch said in a 2018 interview.
-Bosch is the Alaska Department of Fish and Game’s regional management coordinator for the Anchorage area, among other Alaska regions.
+Bosch is a passionate fisherman, now retired from a longtime role at Alaska Department of Fish and Game, most recently as regional management coordinator for the Anchorage area, among other Alaska regions.
 “It’s some of the best fishing around.
 And the accessibility — it’s so easy.
 Right at your doorstep.”

 For Alaska visitors, that includes hotel doorsteps.
 The community is covered in streams, creeks and lakes that are packed and stocked with tens of thousands of fun, fighting fish.
 And there are seemingly endless fishing options around Southcentral Alaska that are just a short and scenic drive or flight away.

 Sport fishing is a year-round activity in Anchorage and Alaska, but the action surges in summer.
 From May to September, the fish counts are high, the midnight sun is warm and bright, and fishermen are giddy.
 Where should you wet a line?
 Around Anchorage, practically anywhere there’s water, there are fish.
 Many of these fishing holes also offer peace, quiet and the natural vibe of wild Alaska.
 As you cast and relax, it’s easy to forget you’re in Alaska’s biggest city.